krosenfeld7/render-app/README.md

 **Overview:**

 This app performs blender model aggregation and rendering.
-This is performed by executing blender in a subprocess and executing all of the necessary actions to result in a viable render.
+This is performed by executing blender in a subprocess and executing all the necessary actions to result in a viable render.

 Right now all settings are specified via the json files in the config directory.
 Maybe at some point in the future I will add a GUI, but this will only happen if other people want to use this.